MacCampbell/ynp/RBasics.md

   * What type of data structure is alphabet?

 typeof(alphabet)

 ---

 Time for a little task.
 You can also use a command to combine two vectors.
 These could be cbind, rbind or data.frame.
 Try to create an object using all three and see what they look like.

 Where to start? help("rbind") If you are stuck, always look at the documentation.

 Which is most like alphabet?

 # 3. A basic operation, reading in data
 Often, I have data in a text file such as .csv, that I'd like to do some analysis on.
 There is a handy R function for that.

 ---

 Use read.csv to assign the contents of the file dfA.csv located in the data subdirectory to the object "data"

 Don't forget, you can always look at help(read.csv)

+---

+Note: I chose .csv on example on purpose as it is an easy way for people to store data. dfA.csv worked because it was supposed to.
+However, you may not have a tab delimited text file or ???
+There is flexibility to handle these, even genalex and other common formats such as genetix.

 # 4. Operate on the new object "data"
   * The file contains allele frequency information from 15 populations.
 This is the anadromy associated (MAR type A) allele, and we have sample size information.

 You can preview part of the data like so: